ricmmartins/fasthack-linux/Student/Challenge-14.md

 1. Make sure that Docker runtime was successfully installed
 2. Ensure your Nginx container is running properly
-3. Access the default website from Nginx through the public IP of your virtual machine
+3. Access the default website from Nginx through the public IP of your server

 If you decided to take the advanced challenge:

-1. Ensure the sample application was downloaded into the virtual machine
+1. Ensure the sample application was downloaded into the server
-6. Have the application running via container and accessible from the browser
+2. Have the application running via container and accessible from the browser
-7. Validate that the container image were published into Docker Hub
+3. Validate that the container image were published into Docker Hub

-## Learning resoures
+## Learning Resources

 - [What is a container?](https://azure.microsoft.com/en-us/resources/cloud-computing-dictionary/what-is-a-container/)
 - [Introduction to Containers and Docker](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/container-docker-introduction)